Sample Video

 Where the blood ran hot through Roman veins

-But when Caesar made himself supremo
+So when Caesar made himself supremo

-All of Rome erupted into flames.
+All of Rome erupted into flames

 Caesar would not listen to the warning: